jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/readme.md

 Bulk CSV lists for blocking IOCs that aren't certificates

 Note there is a limit of 500 IOCs at a time in bulk

+Crowdstrike being looked at via https://urlscan.io/search/#crowdstrike*

 # See More From Me on IOC Blocking!